Parsl/parsl/docs/userguide/data.rst

 Globus Configuration
 ^^^^^^^^^^^^^^^^^^^^

-In order to manage where data are staged, users may configure the default ``working_dir`` on a remote location.
+In order to manage where files are staged, users may configure the default ``working_dir`` on a remote location.
 This information is specified in the :class:`~parsl.executors.ParslExecutor` via the `working_dir` parameter in the :class:`~parsl.config.Config` instance.
 For example:

 .. code-block:: python